 We received a fully completed self assessment document from the service.
-We were satisfied with the way the service had completed this and with the relevant information they had given us for each of the headings that we grade them under.
+We were satisfied with the way the service had completed this and with the relevant information they had given us for each of the headings that we graded during this inspection.